dig/roblox-lua-parallel/README.md

 -- Require parallel module
 local Parallel = require(Packages.Parallel)

--- Prepare a thread with a runnable function
+-- Prepare a thread with a runnable module script
--- This function will be executed in a new thread local preparedThread = Parallel.of(function() return "Hello, world!" end)
+-- See below for ExampleHelloWorld.lua
+local preparedThread = Parallel.of(script.ExampleHelloWorld)

 -- Submit the thread and get the result via promise local result = preparedThread:submit():expect()